-I am already a fan of Ms Lyons writing style; I find her stories very easy to read.
+I am already a fan of Ms Lyons writing style.
+Her stories are very easy to read.
 I like how she mixes fantasy and reality to create a background that I can easily believe in.

-Ms Lyons writes Sinless from a “first person point of view” but allows both her protagonists (Hadrian and Grace) to lead the reader with their own chapters and sections.
-I like that we see both sides, getting inside their heads, as I think it adds a further depth of understanding of our characters.
-Neither Grace nor Hadrian are flat two-dimensional characters, both are layered with their own set of foibles and emotional baggage that they must work through to obtain their happy-ever-after in this modern romance tale.
+Ms Lyons writes Sinless from a “first person point of view”.
+However, she allows both her protagonists (Hadrian and Grace) to lead the reader with their own chapters and sections.
+I like that we see both sides, getting inside their heads.
+It adds a further depth of understanding of our characters.
+Neither Grace nor Hadrian are flat two-dimensional characters.
+Both are multi-layered creations with their own set of foibles and emotional baggage.
+I love that they must work through all this to obtain their happy-ever-after in this modern romance tale.

 I enjoyed this contemporary paranormal romance tale, but there were a couple of biggish niggles that took the shine off.

-Without going into details, there were a few plot “surprises” that I had already worked out well before they were revealed.
-I realise that this story is a romance and not billed as a mystery, but I prefer it when authors can surprise me.
+However, there were a few plot “surprises” that I’d already worked out well before they were revealed.
+I realise that this story is a romance and not billed as a mystery.
+However, I prefer it when authors can surprise me.

 I like my leading characters to be intelligent, resourceful and resilient.
-Unfortunately, at times neither of our protagonists displayed the level of intelligence that I have come to expect with Juliet’s writing: there were several frustrated eye rolls and big huffs at Grace and Hadrian’s thoughts, assumptions and actions while reading the last few chapters of the book and I got a bit disheartened with both of them.
+Unfortunately, at times neither of our protagonists displayed the level of intelligence that I’ve come to expect with Juliet’s writing.
+There were several frustrated eye rolls and big huffs at Grace and Hadrian’s thoughts, assumptions and actions.
+Especially while reading the last few chapters of the book.
+To be honest, I got a bit disheartened with both of them.

 I really enjoyed this story and think that Sinless is a very easy book to read.
-It has everything that I look for in a good story; intelligent writing style, well balanced action, humour and tense scenes, oodles of romance and just enough erotic sex scenes to keep me pink cheeked.
+It has everything that I look for in a good story.
+Intelligent writing style, well balanced action, humour and tense scenes.
+Plus oodles of romance and just enough erotic sex scenes to keep me pink cheeked.

-I would recommend this book to adult readers of contemporary romance or paranormal romance who enjoy good writing and plot development, some action and tense, dramatic crime themes that are balanced with lovely humour, heart-warming romance and sexual titillation.
+I’d recommend Sinless to adult readers of contemporary romance or paranormal romance.
+Especially those who enjoy good writing and plot development, some action and tense, dramatic crime themes.
+Balanced with lovely humour, heart-warming romance and sexual titillation.

 So, has my review of SINLESS encouraged you to find out more?
 I do hope so.
-Just click on any of the links below to check out the book yourself or to find out more about the author.
+Click on any of the links below to check out the book yourself.
+Keep reading to find out more about the author.

 Thank you for stopping by and for taking the time to read my thoughts.
-I hope that my review has tempted you to add this book to your towering TBR piles. 😉
+I hope that my review of Sinless has tempted you to add it to your towering TBR piles. 😉

 Bye for now.